BendDAO/bend-gitbook-portal/bendapestaking-intro-and-faq.md

 ## FAQ

-### Management Fee
+### BendApeStaking Fee

 #### **Q: Any charge if I use BendApeStaking service?**

 A: If the NFT and ApeCoin are from the same wallet address, there is **NO** fee.&#x20;

-If you pair with others to join the staking, there will be a **4**% management fee based on staking earnings.
-The management fee is decided by the on-chain voting.
-All the management fees go to the DAO Treasury.
-[Snapshot](https://snapshot.org/#/benddao.eth)
+If you pair with others to join the staking, there will be a **4**% service fee based on staking earnings.
+The service fee is decided by the [community voting](https://snapshot.org/#/benddao.eth/proposal/0x695996117077bf6b2ca93db1673827b4cba647d8a121c09090024d40a4fdbc3e).
+All the service fees will go to the DAO Treasury.

-#### **Q: How does BendApeStaking charge the management fee?**
+#### **Q: How does BendApeStaking charge the service fee?**

-A: The management fee is charged at the time of staking rewards claim, and calculated based on time since the previous claim.
+A: The service fee is charged at the time of staking rewards claim, and calculated based on time since the previous claim.

-#### **Q: Any chance to change the management fee?**
+#### **Q: Any chance to change the service fee?**

 A: Yes.
 BendDAO is a DAO owned by the community.
-Anyone can propose a related proposal to adjust the setting.&#x20;
+Anyone can propose a related proposal to adjust the fee by [BendDAO governance](https://docs.benddao.xyz/portal/governance/governance-mechanism).&#x20;

 ### NFT holder